Flu

 But I got my flu shot?
 Why the flu vaccine works for some and not others

-New research from the University of Melbourne has discovered why some people aren’t immune to the flu even after they’ve had the influenza vaccine.
+Research has found out why some people aren’t immune to the flu even after they’ve had the vaccination

 Forecasting flu outbreaks